kitaharasetusna/Model_Replacement_Attack/README.md

 # Model Replacement Attack
+This is a federated learnig repo for the research purpose.
+It includes Fl framwork for MNIST(non-iid/iid), CIFAR-10(non-iid/iid)

+This repo is aimed at making benchmarks for before/after attacks.
 # About this project

 In this repo, I reimplemented 'Adversarial Weight Attack Paradigm' based model replacement attacks to learn backdoor attacks on a fine-grained scale.

 To do the benchmakr, I also plan to reimplemente some other attacks and defense on both centrailized and the FL setting.